sieger/handbook/README.md

     - Try to get a2 layout as its latency is the lowest.
 A0 - 27.6, A1 - 19.73, A2 - 13.13, A3 - 13.67
     - Try to get dual rank if your motherboard is good enough, which will be 2x16 rams right now.
 They are going to give you around 14% better results then single ranks all other things same.
     - For dual rank: 3600 14-15-15 1.45v, 3200 14-14-14 1.35 are the ones I have tested and performed really well.
-    - For single rank:
-        - The one I can suggest most is gskill 3600 15-15-15 1.35V, It has really great OC potential, right now I am using this kit 4100-15-15 cr1
+    - For single rank: The one I can suggest most is gskill 3600 15-15-15 1.35V, It has really great OC potential, right now I am using this kit 4100-15-15 cr1
-    - With rams try to use cr1
+    - Use cr1
     - Max tREFI
     - Min tRFC
     - tRCD is a lot more important than tCL